prdp1011/emp-details/README.md

 # EmpDetails

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.
+Angular version 9.1.4.

+- All featues Added
+- Responsive
+- No Third Party Library used

 ## Development server